Living Fully with BBS: An Interview with Robert Stigile

 Rachel Tierney: Would you say that the vision loss has been one of the biggest challenges of living with BBS?

 Robert Stigile: It was in the beginning.
-When I first started losing my sight because, you know, of course I didn't know, and well, because of it being RP [retinitis pigmentosa], it's hard to know that you're losing your sight.
-And so, because of that, it was hard to know I was even losing it, let alone know that I would lose it completely.
+When I first started losing my sight because, of course, I didn't know, and well, because of it being RP [retinitis pigmentosa], it's hard to know that you're losing your sight.
+So because of that, it was hard to know I was even losing it, let alone know that I would lose it completely.
 So I think the hardest part for me in that timeframe was the fact that I was a teenager and having to do chores at home.
-And when the chores aren't being done properly, being scolded for it, because nobody knew that there was, you know, a vision problem at the time.
-So, they just figured I was being lazy, and so that was probably the hardest part, I mean.
-Now, I mean, if I were to lose my sight now, it wouldn't be a big problem, because I have been involved with the National Federation of the Blind for almost, well, over 30 years, and that's an organization that is a great resource for people to find.
-So because of being involved in it, you know, there's so many people that are blind or visually impaired, that it just isn't a big thing.
+And when the chores aren't being done properly, [I was] being scolded for it because nobody knew that there was a vision problem at the time.
+They just figured I was being lazy, and that was probably the hardest part.
+Now, if I were to lose my sight, it wouldn't be a big problem, because I have been involved with the National Federation of the Blind for almost well over 30 years, and that's an organization that is a great resource for people to find.
+Because of being involved in it, there's so many people that are blind or visually impaired, that it just isn't a big [deal].

-Rachel Tierney: What would you say is something about Bardet Biedl Syndrome that most people don't know or wouldn't expect.
+Rachel Tierney: Congrats!
+Wow, that’s amazing.
+What would you say is something about Bardet Biedl Syndrome that most people don't know or wouldn't expect.

-Robert Stigile: Mhm, yeah.
-Well, I don't let anything stop me.
+Robert Stigile: I don't let anything stop me.

 Robert Stigile: It is.
 I mean, I travel!
 And in a couple – seems like yesterday we were talking about it – in a few months, but it’s gonna be here quicker than we know it, my wife and I will be [traveling].
 Our organization, The National Federation of the Blind, has a convention every year in the summertime, and this year, it's in New Orleans in July, so we'll be traveling to that, and then, you know, there's um there's a conference I'm going to in Minnesota in in September.
 So I usually travel, whether it's for our organization or for pleasure, usually a good 4 or 5 times a year.